DATICANcompetitionUI/NataBridge/README.md

 **PMID:** 32813750 | **DOI:** 10.1371/journal.pone.0237600

-**Key Finding:** A meta-analysis of 51 studies across Sub-Saharan Africa identified the following as significant risk factors for preeclampsia and
-eclampsia: primiparity (OR: 2.52), previous history of preeclampsia (OR:
-5.6), family history of preeclampsia (OR: 1.68), high maternal BMI (OR:
-1.69), chronic hypertension (OR: 2.52), anaemia during pregnancy (OR:
+**Key Finding:** A meta-analysis of 51 studies across Sub-Saharan Africa identified the following as significant risk factors for preeclampsia and eclampsia: primiparity (OR: 2.52), previous history of preeclampsia (OR: 5.6), family history of preeclampsia (OR: 1.68), high maternal BMI (OR: 1.69), chronic hypertension (OR: 2.52), anaemia during pregnancy (OR:
 3.22), and lack of antenatal care visits (OR: 2.71).

 **Relevance to NataBridge:** This is the strongest single piece of evidence supporting the NataBridge feature set.
 The identification of chronic hypertension (OR: 2.52) as a major risk factor directly validates our blood pressure thresholds.
-The finding that lack of ANC attendance (OR:
+The finding that lack of ANC attendance (OR: 2.71) significantly increases risk reinforces the core NataBridge mission:
-2.71) significantly increases risk reinforces the core NataBridge mission: women who are least connected to the health system are most at risk, and CHW-delivered monitoring between visits is a clinical priority, not a convenience.
-This study also highlights anaemia and BMI as risk factors not currently captured in our dataset — important considerations for future model expansion using locally collected Nigerian data.
+Women who are least connected to the health system are most at risk, and CHW-delivered monitoring between visits is a clinical priority, not a convenience.
+This study also highlights anaemia and BMI as risk factors not currently captured in our dataset - these are important considerations for our future model expansion using locally collected Nigerian data.

 ---

 ### Citation 3

 **Title:** Complications associated with adolescent childbearing in Sub-Saharan Africa: A systematic literature review and meta-analysis

 **Authors:** Grønvik T, Sandøy IF